 A soil test will tell you what nutrients are in your soil and what you may need to add (in the form of fertilizer) for successful crop growth.
-Plants need nitrogen, phosphorous and potassium (macronutrients) as will as micronutrients to grow.
+Plants need nitrogen, phosphorous, and potassium (macronutrients) as well as micronutrients to grow.
 Deficiency or excess of these elements will impact the health and productivity of plants.
-In addition, the pH (acid/alkaline level) of your soil has an impact upon how much of your soil's nutrients your plants will be able to use.
-CCE-Oneida's Agriculture and Horticulture Programs can provide or arrange several different tests for your soil, and can help you to interpret the results and choose an appropriate course of action if necessary.
+In addition, the pH (acid/alkaline level) of your soil has an impact on how much of your soil's nutrients your plants will be able to use.

 A pH test measures the acid/alkaline level of your soil.
-In the pH scale, 7.0 is considered neutral; lower numbers indicate acid soil, while higher numbers indicate that the soil is alkaline.
-Most plants prefer a pH of 6.8. pH levels influence nutrient availability, with most nutrients being available to plants when the pH is in this range (6.8-7.0).
-If soil is too alkaline or too acid, certain nutrients may be limited.
-To change soil pH to the desirable range, you will either add lime if the soil is too acid or sulfur if the soil is too alkaline.
+On the pH scale, 7.0 is considered neutral; lower numbers indicate acidic soil, while higher numbers indicate that the soil is alkaline.
+Most plants prefer a pH of 6.5-7. pH levels influence nutrient availability, with most nutrients being available to plants when the pH is in this range (6.5-7.0).
+If soil is too alkaline or too acidic, certain nutrients may be limited.
+To change soil pH to the desirable range, you will either add lime if the soil is too acidic or sulfur if the soil is too alkaline.
 With your pH test result, we will let you know what amount of lime or sulfur is needed if any.

 CCE-Oneida Horticulture Program in Oriskany will perform a pH test on soil samples for a fee of $2/sample.
 See "How to take a soil sample", and bring 1/4 cup of your combined samples for testing.